akshayjadhav4/RNControlWidget/README.md

 # 🚀 iOS Control Widgetd in Expo App

-Ever wished you could replace the Lock Screen’s flashlight and camera shortcuts with something more useful—like a quick toggle for smart home controls or an instant app action?
-With iOS 18, that’s now possible!
-Control Widgets let apps integrate directly into system spaces like Control Center, the Lock Screen, and the Action button, making key actions more accessible than ever.

-This project is also a demo for the **@bacons/apple-targets** plugin, which handles much of the heavy lifting in setting up Apple-specific targets for React Native and Expo projects.

 ## 📌 About This Project

-This project demonstrates how to create Control Widgets using WidgetKit and App Intents, while also showcasing how @bacons/apple-targets simplifies iOS-specific widgets configurations in Expo projects.
+This project demonstrates how to create Control Widgets using @bacons/apple-targets for iOS-specific widgets configurations in Expo projects.

 ## ✨ Features
 - 🔘 Buttons – Perform quick actions, such as launching an app or running a shortcut.